-Early Registration Discount Through May 31
+Early Registration discount through July 31

 FREE CONTINUING EDUCATION LEARNING CREDITS AVAILABLE